Michael Saxe-Taller, Executive Director

-Kehilla has been a part of Natalie’s life.
+Being Jewish is an integral part of Natalie’s life.
 She has been a member of Kehilla for over 20 years.
 In July of 2005, Natalie became a Bat Mitzvah at Kehilla.
-She did an internship at Kehilla, where she planned and wrote a grant request aimed at making Kehilla more accessible.
-Natalie feels that Kehilla has been more than just a place where she practices religion; the community has been a second family for her, and has always accepted her fully despite her disabilities.
-She would be honored to join the board.
-She looks forward to using her communication skills on Kehilla’s behalf, and to sharing her perspectives as a young adult and a member of the disability community.
+She also did an internship at Kehilla, during which she planned and wrote a grant request aimed at making Kehilla more accessible.
+Natalie feels that Kehilla has been more than just a place where she has practiced religion; the community has been a second family for her, and has always accepted her fully despite her disabilities.
+She would be honored to serve her third term on the board.
+She looks forward to using her communication skills on Kehilla’s behalf, and to sharing her unique perspectives as a young adult and a member of the disability community.

 Marcie Rubel has lived in the Bay Area for many years after growing up in the Chicago area.
 She became a Kehilla member right after the synagogue moved to its current location on Grand Avenue.
 The beautiful singing, soulful drumming, deep spirituality and commitment to social justice drew her into Kehilla.
 The Kehilla community has been a solace during hardship and a wonderful support when her two children became B’nei Mitzvah at Kehilla in 2010 and 2012.
 She loves to drum with Ketzev Kehilla for Chai Shabbat and High Holidays.
 Marcie joined the Kehilla board in 2015 and now serves as chair of the Board Development Committee.
 As a bilingual, Spanish speaking, Licensed Clinical Social Worker, Marcie has provided psychotherapy and supervision at La Familia Counseling Service in Hayward since 1992 and has a private practice in Rockridge.
 Over the past several years she has made home visits to assist Latin American unaccompanied minors seeking refuge.
 The work she’s done in her career reflects her beliefs in compassionate listening, equal access to mental health services, and social justice.
 She’s committed to helping Kehilla continue to thrive into the future.